bluesky/tiled/docs/source/how-to/custom-clients.md

-In simple cases, this is just based on the `structure_family`: `"array"` goes to `tiled.client.array.ArrayClient`;  `"dataframe"` goes to `tiled.client.dataframe.DataFrameClient`; `"node"` goes to `tiled.clide.node.Node`.
-Those classes then manage further commication with Tiled server to access their contents.
+In simple cases, this is just based on the `structure_family`: `"array"` goes to `tiled.client.array.ArrayClient`;  `"dataframe"` goes to `tiled.client.dataframe.DataFrameClient`; `"node"` goes to `tiled.clide.node.Container`.
+Those classes then manage further communication with Tiled server to access their contents.

 Each item always has exactly one `structure_family`, and it's always from a fixed list.
 In addition, it may have a list of `specs`, labels which are meant to communicate some more specific expectations about the data that may or may not have meaning to a given client.
-If a client does not recognize some spec, it can still access the metadata and data and performed Tiled's essential fucntions.
+If a client does not recognize some spec, it can still access the metadata and data and performed Tiled's essential functions.
 If it does recognize a spec, it can provide an upgraded user experience.

 ## Example

-Supose data labeled with the `xdi` spec is guaranteed to have a metadata dictionary containing the following two entries:
+Suppose data labeled with the `xdi` spec is guaranteed to have a metadata dictionary containing the following two entries:

 ```py